Rollercoaster (Phineas and Ferb): Plot

-Phineas (Vincent Martella) and his stepbrother Ferb (Thomas Brodie-Sangster) are sitting lazily under a big tree in their backyard when they decide to construct a large roller coaster.
-With their mother Linda (Caroline Rhea) at the grocery store, their sister Candace (Ashley Tisdale) wants to catch them in the act and "bust" them.
+Phineas (Vincent Martella) and his quiet stepbrother Ferb (Thomas Brodie-Sangster) are sitting lazily under a big tree in their backyard when they decide to construct a large roller coaster.
+With their mother Linda (Caroline Rhea) at the grocery store, their suspicious and gullible sister Candace (Ashley Tisdale) wants to catch them in the act and "bust" them.

 Candace goes to the store to tell their Mom of the boys' activity, though she is keen on neglecting it, while their neighbor and best friend Isabella (Alyson Stoner) goes up to Phineas and asks "Whatcha doin'?".
 Phineas and Ferb begin working on the coaster.
-Meanwhile, Phineas and Ferb's pet platypus Perry (Dee Bradley Baker) performs his act as a "secret agent" codenamed Agent P, being informed by his short-tempered boss Major Francis Monogram (Jeff "Swampy" Marsh) that his arch-nemesis, an evil but silly scientist named Dr. Heinz Doofenshmirtz (Dan Povenmire), has bought 80% of the Tri-State Area's tin foil.
+Meanwhile, Phineas and Ferb's pet platypus Perry (Dee Bradley Baker) begins to perform his daily act as a "secret agent" codenamed Agent P, being informed by his short-tempered boss Major Francis Monogram (Jeff "Swampy" Marsh) that his arch-nemesis, an evil and eccentric scientist named Dr. Heinz Doofenshmirtz (Dan Povenmire), who uses ridiculously complicated schemes to take over the Tri-State Area, has bought 80% of the Tri-State Area's tin foil.
 Perry darts off to investigate what Dr. Doofenshmirtz is doing.
 With their rollercoaster finally finished, Phineas and Ferb unveil it to the neighborhood children, including Isabella.
 The children ride the rollercoaster, which twists around the city.
 Doofenshmirtz, meanwhile, reveals that he is using the tin foil to cover the eastern seaboard, then using a magnet to pull it, thereby reversing the Earth's rotation with the Magnetism Magnifier.
 Perry fights him, but Doofenshmirtz manages to get the magnet activated.
 However, Doofenshmirtz soon learns that his plan is flawed because the magnet has only taken the tin foil off the eastern seaboard, forming it into a 2-ton giant ball.
 Seeing that the ball is heading towards them, Doofenshmirtz and Perry attempt to separate the magnet from his machine to stop it.